indigenous Women of Africa

 Education is the key to empowerment.
 It is only when one is informed and mobilized that change can take place, which is why conducting meetings, trainings and workshops for indigenous and minority groups in East Africa is a vital component of AIWO’s mandate.
 Indigenous populations in East Africa frequently live in isolated areas and lack the infrastructure to access information easily; therefore we have made it our mission to disseminate relevant information to indigenous communities in our area of operation.
 Through these sessions, indigenous peoples are able not only to learn more about topics such as environmental conservation, human rights and HIV/AIDS, but they are also able to make connections with other community members and organizations, to network and work together to find solutions to the challenges they face.
-These are a few of the workshops, trainings and meetings that AIWO has recently conducted.

 International Women’s Day as awareness for current issues affecting women

 AIWO organizes annual International Women’s Day events in Kenya.
 Each year on March 8, AIWO endeavors to celebrate this day in a different area of Kenya in order to bring information and awareness to different communities on that day.